MicrosoftDocs/xamarin-docs/docs/graphics-games/urhosharp/using.md

 at origin, no rotation, no scaling.)

 [`Scene`](https://developer.xamarin.com/api/type/Urho.Node/) nodes can be freely reparented.
-In contrast components always belong to to the node they attached to, and can not be moved between nodes.
+In contrast components always belong to the node they attached to, and can not be moved between nodes.
 Both nodes and components provide a [`Remove()`](https://developer.xamarin.com/api/member/Urho.Node.Remove()/) function to accomplish this without having to go through the parent.
 Once the node is removed, no operations on the node or component in question are